syeadz/mips-emul-asm/README.md

 ### Example

 We will turn a simple assembly program into machine code using the assembler and then run it in the emulator.
 The program is a simple one that loads 2 numbers from memory, adds them together, stores the result in memory, and finally branches if 2 registers are equal.
+Note that the branch will move 9 words + 1 instruction ahead if the condition is met.

 Contents of `assembler/add.asm`: